Available in Clearing for 2026 entry

 This module will equip students to apply patient centred care approaches to care planning across the lifespan.
 This will include an understanding of effective communication, identifying and reducing barriers to person centred care and how to evaluate current care.
 Students will be able to critically appraise how mental health nursing processes support individualised care delivery.

-In this module the indicative content will specifically be applied within the context of Mental Health Nursing.
+In this module the indicative content will specifically be applied within the context of mental health nursing.

 Critical Enquiry in Health